javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 * Snapshot is an instance of the JaVers’ `CdoSnapshot` class, while Shadow is simply an instance of a user’s domain class.
 * Snapshot is self-contained and can be easily serialized/deserialized to JSON and send over network.
-  Snapshots can be useful for example when you are building REST API for frontend application (see how we use Snapshots in the POC of [JaVers GUI](https://javers.org/javers-admin-frontend)).
+  Snapshots can be useful for example when you are building REST API for a frontend application (see how we use Snapshots in the POC of [JaVers GUI](https://javers.org/javers-admin-frontend)).

 **Changes** are the best choice for rendering objects history as a unified change log.